Irvine Dog Bite Lawyers

 RMD Law is an Orange County personal injury law firm that specializes in dog bite cases.
-If you or a loved one has been bitten by a dog you should contact our experienced personal injury attorneys for a free, no obligation case evaluation.
+If you or a loved one has been bitten by a dog you should contact our experienced dog bite injury lawyer for a free, no obligation case evaluation.

 At RMD Law, we believe that reputation is everything.
 When clients trust us with their cases, we do everything in our power to help guide them.
 That means personal service and sharp advocacy.